BBimie/Movie-Recommender-System/README.md

 ### Deployment

-Take a look at the live app [here](https://mysterious-river-47014.herokuapp.com/)
+Take a look at the deployed app [here](https://mysterious-river-47014.herokuapp.com/)

-### Docker

-I also dockerized this app to make it easier to set up on another local machine.
-Follow the following steps to use the docker image.